Abandoned Rosies Diner | Abandoned 50’s Diner

-Wave 2 – Riddim and Chris run in together and I do the same thing keeping 6 in the car, once they are done they text me and I’ll drive over and pick them up and we’re off.
+Wave 2 – Riddim runs in and I do the same thing keeping 6 in the car, once he is done they text me and I’ll drive over and pick them up and we’re off.

 I run in and get started, watching out the many windows constantly, waiting on a white truck to pull in.
 Heart pounding, adrenaline pumping, popping off shots as fast as I can.
 I hate working this way, I like to take my time, set up my shots and enjoy the room, not today!